Blue cards and exemption cards for foster or kinship carers

 All foster and kinship carers and adult household members over 18 are legally required to hold a blue or exemption card to reside in the home.

-Regular visitors to your home may be required to obtain a blue card, depending on the type of contact they will have with children and the regularity of the visits.
-This will be determined by rules contained in the Child Protection Act 1999 as well as Child Safety practice.
-You should talk to your Child Safety Officer (CSO) about any regular visitors to your household to determine if they also require a blue card or exemption card.
+People who visit your home may be required to obtain a blue card, depending on the type of contact they will have with children.
+Talk to your Child Safety Officer (CSO) about visitors to your household to determine if they also require a blue card or exemption card.

 How to apply